 Bilateral cochlear implantation in adults is not publicly funded in Ontario.
 However, it has been done in a small number of adult patients who were thought to be able to perform significantly better with two implants in terms of their educational or employment opportunities, or both.
-These bilateral implantations have typically been funded by some hospitals through clinical savings or through research grants.
-Presently, the following candidacy criteria are in place for the programs that offer this treatment (personal communication, Ontario Cochlear Implant Program, August 2017):
+These bilateral implantations have typically been funded by research grants with the following candidacy criteria (personal communication, Ontario Cochlear Implant Program, August 2017):

-- Absolute indications - Acute hearing loss after meningitis - Deafness and severe visual impairment (e.g., Usher's Syndrome or congenital conditions) - Sudden bilateral hearing loss from acquired causes - Relative indications (patients must meet all of the following criteria) - Age 55 years or less - o Good physical and mental health, with realistic expectations - No anatomical contraindications - Preferably employed, in school, or active in the community - Demonstrated commitment to cochlear implant program goals and rehabilitation - Audiological status of the second ear being considered for implantation - Hearing loss at least severe (pure tone average ≥ 70 dB); word discrimination scores ≤ 40% - Aided Hearing In Noise Test score in quiet ≤ 60%; AzBio score ≤ 40%; consonant-nucleus-consonant score ≤ 50% - If not using hearing aids, period of nonstimulation is less than 10 years
+- Absolute indications - Acute hearing loss after meningitis - Deafness and severe visual impairment (e.g., Usher's Syndrome or congenital conditions) - Sudden bilateral hearing loss from acquired causes - Relative indications (patients must meet all of the following criteria) - Age 55 years or less - Good physical and mental health, with realistic expectations - No anatomical contraindications - o Preferably employed, in school, or active in the community - o Demonstrated commitment to cochlear implant program goals and rehabilitation - Audiological status of the second ear being considered for implantation - Hearing loss at least severe (pure tone average ≥ 70 dB); word discrimination scores ≤ 40% - Aided Hearing In Noise Test score in quiet ≤ 60%; AzBio score ≤ 40%; consonant-nucleus-consonant score ≤ 50% - If not using hearing aids, period of nonstimulation is less than 10 years